 Down jackets are expensive but worth every penny and highly recommended for a Kilimanjaro trek.
 Invest in good quality hiking boots with proper grip and ankle support.

-Don’t forget to purchase a number of thermal layers, made from fleece materials, not cotton, a four-season sleeping bag, thermal gloves, thermal socks and head protection should also be on your list.
+Don’t forget to purchase a number of thermal layers, made from fleece materials, not cotton.
+A four-season sleeping bag, thermal gloves, thermal socks, and head protection should also be on your list.

 7. Get an Adequate Medical Check-Up

 This is another vital step to ensure you are trek-ready and have your health on your side in order to reach the coveted summit.

 Before you leave for your trip, make sure to book an appointment with your doctor for a full medical check-up.